edu-diaz/Yamper/README.md

 The configurations available are:
 ```
-BATTLE_BOT: (string, default "safest") The BattleBot module to use.
+BATTLE_BOT: (string, default "yamper") The BattleBot module to use.
 More on this below
+TIMER: (string, default OFF) Request initiating timer at the beginning of the battle or not
 SAVE_REPLAY: (bool, default False) Specifies whether or not to save replays of the battles
 LOG_LEVEL: (string, default "DEBUG") The Python logging level
 WEBSOCKET_URI: (string, default is the official PokemonShowdown websocket address: "sim.smogon.com:8000") The address to use to connect to the Pokemon Showdown websocket